raevilman/the-rd-notes/content/notes/kubernetes/connet-lens-to-minikube-running-in-wsl2.md

 is_published: true
 show_in_recent: true
 is_project: false
-tags: lens, minikube, wsl2, kubernetes
+tags:  wsl, minikube, lens, kubernetes
 ---

 ## What internet suggests